 Ground Culture and Basket Weave

 Twine should be resistant to weather and stretching.
-Tomato twine for this purpose is available in 3 or 4 pound boxes.
+Tomato twine for this purpose is available in 3- or 4-pound boxes.
 A home-made stringing tool should be used for convenience.
 It is simply a length of metal or plastic conduit.
 The twine is fed through the conduit which acts as an extension of the worker's arm.

 Most growers remove all the bottom side shoots up to, but not including, the one below the first flower cluster.
 After this, no pruning is done.

-High tunnels (see High Tunnels and Tomato (Greenhouse) sections) allow for planting one to two weeks earlier than in the open field.
+High tunnels (see High Tunnels and Tomato (Greenhouse)) allow for planting up to four weeks earlier than in the open field.
 Harvest is earlier and yields are usually greater.
-High tunnels keep rain off the foliage and fruit, resulting in fewer diseases and rain check (a russetting of the fruit).
-Sides are rolled up during warm weather, but should be lowered when temperatures fall below 60 degrees F.
+High tunnels keep rain off the foliage and fruit, resulting in fewer foliar diseases and rain check (a russeting of the fruit).
+Sides are rolled up during warm weather, but should be lowered when temperatures fall below 60ºF.

 Harvest and Storage

-Since most tomatoes are marketed in the New England area, it is recommended that tomatoes be harvested at the breaker to turning stage.
-Tomatoes harvested in the green stage do not promote the image of high quality as implied by the native tomato designation.
-Letting the fruit ripen completely on the vine improves the flavor somewhat.
+Since most wholesale tomatoes are marketed in the New England area, it is recommended that those tomatoes be harvested at the breaker to turning stage.
+Tomatoes harvested in the green stage do not promote an image of high quality.
+Letting the fruit ripen completely on the vine improves the flavor and appeals to retail or direct market consumers.
 However, as tomatoes remain on the vine, they are subject to cracking and other disorders.